 - Or by placing them in the canning kettle, with water about 2/3s the way up the sides of the jars and bringing them to a boil for a few minutes.

-- small heatproof bowl to cover the seals with hot boiling water.
+- A small heatproof bowl - to cover the seals with hot boiling water.

-- a canning kit is helpful but not essential.
+- A canning kit is helpful but not essential.
 They are relatively inexpensive and some kits come with tools you can do without – but they come with this little stick with a magnet at the end specifically for fishing the seals out of the hot water.
 I really love that thing!

-- a jar funnel is useful for getting the jam into the jars without making a mess of the rims – see kit above
+- Jar funnel - useful for getting the jam into the jars without making a mess of the rims – see kit above

 - Use new seals.
 Obviously jars and rings (also called bands or “hands”) can be reused, they just need to be cleaned, see above.
-But the inside flat lid with the rubber seals should be new each time.
+The inside flat lid with the rubber seals should be new each time.

 - Have ready a kettle of boiling water – as in a tea kettle When the time comes you will want to let the seals sit in hot water for a few minutes before filling and sealing the jars.